-Grades 5-8 are also offered volleyball in the fall, basketball in the winter, and track in the spring.
-Grades 6-8 are also offered soccer in the fall.
+Grades 5-8 are also offered soccer and volleyball in the fall, basketball in the winter, and track in the spring.
 Sports seasons are generally eight weeks with an average of two games per week.
-Participating league schools usually face each other two times during a season.
 Practices are held in the Lower School or at the High School's home gym.
 Fees for the program are commensurate with the fees of the Ann Arbor Rec & Ed sports programs.